Logo Futurismo

 @ourtravelife_ on Instagram | The beautiful black sand at Praia da Viola

 The black sand contrasts beautifully with the clear blue waters of the Atlantic, making it a popular spot for swimming and sunbathing.
-But if the sea conditions are not appropriate, it can become quite dangerous to venture in.
-The beach is also an excellent spot for snorkeling, as there is an abundance of marine life in the water around the beach.
+But if the sea conditions are not appropriate, it can become quite dangerous to venture out.
+The beach is also an excellent spot for snorkeling, as marine life is abundant in the water around the beach.

 See the Waterfalls